johnmanong/treasure-map/README.md

 Just write and commit README files which match the specified `targetFileName` (default is `README.x.md`) wherever appropriate.

 ## How to Compile:
-Once you have some documetation written, you can compile it all into a single README.
+Once you have some READMEs written, you can compile it all into a single README.

 *Note: The compiled output is should not be checked in due to merge conflict issues*